Power law violation of the area law in quantum spin chains

 It is sufficient to separately prove lower bounds on: 1. the subspace with only mismatches 2. imbalance subspace without any mismatch.
 The reason for the sufficiency is that including mismatches to an imbalance space or vice versa can only increase the energy.

 \textit{Pure mismatch:} In this case the energy penalties come from $\sum_{i}\Pi_{i,i+1}^{cross}$.
-Let us assume there is a single mismatch such as $u_{0}(u_{1}\mbox{ }[\mbox{ }u_{2}\mbox{ })\mbox{ }u_{3}\mbox{ }]\mbox{ }u_{4}$, where $u_{1},\dots,u_{4}$ are strings in the alphabet $\left\{ 0,\ell^{1},\dots,\ell^{s},r^{1},\dots,r^{s}\right\} $ such that if we ignore the mismatching, the string $u_{0}(u_{1}\mbox{ }[\mbox{ }u_{2}\mbox{ })\mbox{ }u_{3}\mbox{ }]\mbox{ }u_{4}$ would indeed be a colored-Motzkin walk.
+Let us assume there is a single mismatch such as $g_{0} \mbox{ }u^1 g_{1}\mbox{ }u^2 \mbox{ }g_{2}\mbox{ } d^1 \mbox{ }g_{3}\mbox{ } d^2 \mbox{ }g_{4}$, where $g_{1},\dots,g_{4}$ are strings in the alphabet $\left\{ 0, u^{1},\dots, u^{s}, d^{1},\dots, d^{s}\right\} $ such that if we ignore the mismatching, the string $g_{0} \mbox{ }u^1 g_{1}\mbox{ }u^2 \mbox{ }g_{2}\mbox{ } d^1 \mbox{ }g_{3}\mbox{ } d^2 \mbox{ }g_{4}$ would indeed be a colored-Motzkin walk.
 Moreover, we can assume there is only a single mismatch as in the example just given since having more mismatches results in more penalties and can only increase the energy.
 Recall that the Hamiltonian is

-where we can ignore the boundary terms as we are restricting ourselves to only mismatched subspaces. $\Pi_{j,j+1}$ is the hopping Hamiltonian that allows the propagation of parenthesis of any type through the vacuum.
-In $u_{0}(u_{1}\mbox{ }[\mbox{ }u_{2}\mbox{ })\mbox{ }u_{3}\mbox{ }]\mbox{ }u_{4}$ suppose the first bracket (appearing after $u_{1}$) is at site $i$ and the first right parenthesis appearing after $u_{2}$ is at site $j$ and the right bracket between $u_{3}$ and $u_{4}$ is on site $k$.
-If we take the hopping amplitude on sites $i$ and $k$ to be zero then the energy can only decrease and the problem reduces to the case where there is a chain of length $k-i$ with a single excess right parenthesis at site $j$.
+where we can ignore the boundary terms as we are restricting ourselves to only mismatched subspaces. $\Pi_{j,j+1}$ is the hopping Hamiltonian that allows the propagation of steps of any type through the vacuum.
+In $g_{0} \mbox{ }u^1 g_{1}\mbox{ }u^2 \mbox{ }g_{2}\mbox{ } d^1 \mbox{ }g_{3}\mbox{ } d^2 \mbox{ }g_{4}$ suppose $u^2$ (appearing after $g_{1}$) is at site $i$ and the first step down appearing after $g_{2}$ is at site $j$ and $d^2$ between $g_{3}$ and $g_{4}$ is on site $k$.
+If we take the hopping amplitude on sites $i$ and $k$ to be zero then the energy can only decrease and the problem reduces to the case where there is a chain of length $k-i$ with a single excess step down at site $j$.
 So the problem formally reduces to the previous problem \cite{Movassagh2012_brackets} on a chain of length $k-i$.
 Therefore the previous polynomial lower bound also lower bounds this case. \textit{Imbalance subspace without a mismatch:} The Hamiltonian now reads